-The Great Mosque of Cordoba AKA the Mezquita of Cordoba, officially known as the Mosque-Cathedral of Cordoba is one of the most splendid samples of Mujedar architecture to be found in all of Andalusia.
+The Great Mosque of Cordoba, also known as the Mezquita of Cordoba and officially known as the Mosque-Cathedral of Cordoba is one of the most splendid samples of Mujedar architecture to be found in all of Andalusia.
 A stellar example of architecture brilliance, artistic flair, and lustrous decoration, the mosque-cathedral flaunts detailed carvings, mosaics and usage of multi-colored marbles, jasper, porphyry, and even gold.
 One of the iconic highlights of the structure is the rows of beautiful columns topped with red and white horseshoe arches at the mosque.
 The complex is adorned in exquisite visuals through and through, prompting sighs of admiration and awe in anyone.
 So beautiful, it moved hearts of artists and poets who came to marvel at it.

 Today, visiting the great mosque of Cordoba is like time-traveling to a glorious past that was way ahead of its time.
 An abode of medieval architecture, and values that encouraged Muslims, Christians and Jews to co-exist side-by-side, the mosque is above everything an inspiration.

 |Ticket price:||USD 3 – 22*.
 Prices vary depending on the attraction, ages and type of visit.|

 |Opening hours:||10:00 – 19:00 (Mon – Sat), 8:30 – 11:30 and 15:00 – 19:00 (Sun)|